JiaqiWang18/JiaqiWang18/README.md

 ## Hi, I'm Jacky
-An aspiring software engineer pursuing CS at Johns Hopkins University
+An aspiring software engineer pursuing CS at Johns Hopkins University.
+I am interested in software development and more specifically working with server-side and DevOps technologies.

 <h3 align = "">
     Languages